Pituitary Disorders & Tumors

 - Stretch marks

 - Too much fat around your midsection and upper back

 Growth hormone-secreting tumors.
-This type of tumor can produce too much growth hormone, which may cause
+This type of tumor can produce too much growth hormone, which may cause symptoms including:

 - Children and adolescents growing too quickly or too tall